By Luis Gonçalves, Co-founder of Evolution4All, Founder of ScrumMaster Growth

-An Agile retrospective is an effective tool used at the end of every software project to analyze the team’s performance during the project.
+An Agile retrospective is an effective tool used at the end of every iteration to analyze the team’s performance during the project.

 Team members gather to review what worked well and what did not so they can improve their performance on future projects.

 For companies that are unfamiliar with retrospectives, there are tools and exercises they can use to make the sessions run more smoothly:

 - The Sailboat exercise uses illustrations to identify the strengths and weaknesses.
 In the diagram, the team is the boat while the “worked well” parts are the wind and the “did not work” areas are anchors.
 Once the team has established what worked and what did not, they can discuss improvements they can make for the next project.

 - The Starfish retrospective does not focus on what worked versus what did not.
 Instead, it uses five categories to address what the team should keep doing, start doing, stop doing, do more of and do less of.
 The diagram helps the team reflect on varying degrees of success or failure with each part of the project.